dmccreary/clocks-and-watches/docs/setup/03-display-cable-harness.md

 9. According to the [SSD1306 Datasheet](https://www.digikey.com/htmldatasheets/production/2047793/0/0/1/ssd1306.html) the Chip Select (CS) pin is active low.
 Which means it should be at GND for the device to be working.
 With an ohm meter, check the voltage of the CS pin.
 It should be near zero.
 10. If you have a logic analyzer, hook it up to the the SCL, SDA, DC, Reset and CS.
 You should see CS be at GND and a clock signal on the SCL line.
 The SDA, DC and RES signals should appear similar to the diagrams in the datasheets.
+11. If you see what looks like random noise or "show" on the display, it usually means that one of the DC/RES or CS wires has gotten reversed.
+This means you are close!